 Fungal infections are quite common in Goldfish.
 They are usually seen as large or small tuffs of white cotton wool-like matter on the skin or fins.

-A much more serious fungal infection is Branchiomyces which is an aggressive fungus that kills fish by destroying gill tissue.
+A much more serious fungal infection is Branchiomyces, an aggressive fungus that kills fish by destroying gill tissue.

 The two most common viruses are:

 The large protruding eyes of this variety are particularly susceptible to damage.
 Owners often find their Moor missing an eye.
-This can be caused by another aquarium inhabitant or aquarium decorations.
+Another aquarium inhabitant or aquarium decorations can cause this.

-Losing an eye doesn’t seem to particularly bother Goldfish, but I would place the fish into a mild salt bath to guard against any infection and because quite a large amount of blood is lost.
+Losing an eye doesn't seem to bother Goldfish particularly, but I would place the fish into a mild salt bath to guard against any infection and because quite a large amount of blood is lost.

 Other aquarium inhabitants, including larger Goldfish, can easily suck an eye out of a Moor, which is another reason why Moors should not be kept with other varieties or species of fish.
 A Moor shouldn't be significantly smaller than other Goldfish in the same aquarium.

-Quarantining new fish does not mean keeping the fish separated from your existing fish population for a few weeks and observing if they develop a disease.
+Quarantining new fish does not mean keeping them separated from your existing fish population for a few weeks and observing if they develop a disease.

 It is highly unlikely fish being kept in pristine quarantine conditions and being fed high-quality food will succumb to any disease.

-But what if the fish are carrying a few parasites such as flukes within the gills and not exhibiting any symptoms?
+But what if the fish are carrying a few parasites, such as flukes within the gills, and do not exhibit any symptoms?

 And what if your fish have low immunity to flukes as they have never been exposed to them before?

 It should be assumed your new Black Moor has parasites and should be treated for them.
-A mild salt bath will take care of any bacterial or fungal infections if any aren’t obvious at the time of quarantining.
+A mild salt bath will take care of any bacterial or fungal infections that aren't obvious at the time of quarantining.

-An additional benefit of salt is it boosts the immune system of Goldfish.
+An additional benefit of salt is that it boosts the immune system of Goldfish.

-There are several other metallic scaled varieties of goldfish such as Oranda and Lionheads that are being bred to exhibit black coloration, but none have the telescopic eyes of the Moor.
-The black coloration on these varieties seems just as unstable as in the Moor as they often change color when they get older.
+There are several other metallic-scaled varieties of Goldfish, such as Oranda and Lionheads, that are being bred to exhibit black coloration, but none have the telescopic eyes of the Moor.
+The black coloration on these varieties seems just as unstable as in the Moor, as they often change color as they age.

-A popular variation of the Moor is the Panda Moor that has a mainly white body with black coloration on the fins and eyes.
+A popular variation of the Moor is the Panda Moor, which has a mainly white body with black coloration on the fins and eyes.
 This coloration doesn't last long as the fish is just going through a normal color change where the black slowly fades away and is replaced by the final color, usually white.

 Country of Origin: China